 Can be annoying (but can be turned off in settings):

-- Audio speed limit warnings can get annoying as they will stop when you slow down, but resume if you again exceed the speed limit
+- Repetitive audio speed limit warnings can get annoying as they will stop when you slow down, but resume if you again exceed the speed limit

-- Audio red light/speed camera warnings will continue to be announced until you have exited that intersection
+- Repetitive audio red light/speed camera warnings will continue to be announced until you have exited that intersection

 If your car came with fully-functional Navigation: